Skip to main content

 4 mentions Positive Neutral Negative

-The game is generally enjoyable and offers good value, but users report significant stability issues, including frequent freezes and lag, particularly when approaching the 100-day mark.
+The game is generally enjoyable and offers good value, but users report significant stability issues, including frequent freezing and lag, particularly when approaching the 100-day mark.
 Additionally, there are problems with visibility when interacting with certain game elements, such as items in the rocket.

 • “It's very fun, but as soon as you get to under 100 days, it freezes up, restarts the game, and is so laggy.
 When you put things in the rocket, you can't see them.”